Last updated: July 23, 2020

 From May 18-May 19, the Central Ohio region was hit with an extreme rainfall event, with a recorded 3.7 inches of rainfall in less than 24 hours.
-Whitehall saw more rainfall in six hours than during the entire flooding event that occurred in March, which has now been declared a disaster by the U.S. Small Business Administration (see more on this declaration below).
+Whitehall saw more rainfall in six hours than during the entire flooding event that occurred in March.
+Both the March and May events have been declared a natural disaster by the U.S. Small Business Administration.

 The rainfall surge caused flooding for two main reasons.
 First, creeks and streams were already flooded throughout the region, which prevented storm water from clearing the system.
 Second, the excess storm water had nowhere to go, so it entered the sanitary sewer system.
 Whitehall’s sanitary systems all flow to the City of Columbus, and with the flooding throughout the region, that system was over-saturated and created a bottleneck which caused basement backups in many homes throughout the community.

 At the May 19 City Council Voting meeting, the Mayor’s Office proposed and City Council adopted an ordinance appropriating funds for a Homeowner Flooding Prevention/Mitigation Program in which homeowners can apply for financial assistance to install approved flooding and prevention mitigation systems for their basements.
-More details on the program are coming soon.
+Learn more about that program here.

 Additionally, the City is working with Franklin County Emergency Management and Homeland Security (FCEM&HS) to collect data with the hopes of qualifying for disaster relief funds.
-Note that the March 20-22 storm event has already been declared a disaster by the U.S. Small Business Administration.
+Due to these efforts, both the March and May floods were declared disasters by the U.S. Small Business Administration.
 The data will also be used for future storm water mitigation analyses.
 Please submit information about your flooding for these purposes here.

 In the long-term, the City has embarked on a 15-year multi-million dollar EPA-approved project to reduce inflow and infiltration into the sanitary sewer system in targeted areas.
 A comprehensive, system-wide improvement of the sanitary system would take years, extensive cooperation from the City of Columbus and a financial investment reaching into the hundreds-of-millions in cost.
 System-wide improvements in Whitehall would be meaningless without capacity increases in the City of Columbus system.